 - Designing for Change.

 This fun and hands-on program can be tailor made and delivered over 1-3 days, both on and off Swinburne’s campus, and in regional school settings.

 MARNGO DESIGN AND CULTURE CAMP AT LAKE MUNGO

 The Marngo Design and Culture Camp Program enables students to explore the connections between culture, storytelling and design.
 It also provides opportunities for the sharing of Indigenous design knowledge, intergenerational collaboration and formation of peer-to-peer networks in an intensive and responsive workshop format, on Country at Mungo National Park.

-In August 2015, students from schools across Victoria, staff, industry and community supporters and student design mentors travelled to Lake Mungo in the Willandra Lakes Cultural Heritage Area.
+Each year, students from schools across Victoria, staff, industry and community supporters and student design mentors travel to Lake Mungo in the Willandra Lakes Cultural Heritage Area for a week long design camp.
 Here, Elders and National Parks Discovery Rangers engaged students in the rich Aboriginal prehistory of the area, storytelling and cultural training.
-Accommodation was provided at ‘Leahgur’, which is operated by National Parks and Wildlife Services.
+The accommodation is provided at ‘Leahgur’, which is operated by National Parks and Wildlife Services.